ucopacme/start-here/docs/hands_on_labs.rst

 We will take your word for it.
 AWS CLI solutions can be shell script or a cut-n-paste of your shell session.
 For CloudFormation solutions, submit a yaml or json template file along with a script containing launch/delete instructions.
-For boto3 solutions, submit an executible python script with usage examples.
+For boto3 solutions, submit an executable python script with usage examples.

-See the ``hands_on_lab/sample_solutions`` directory for a complete example.
+See `sample solutions`_ for complete examples.

 Level 1